Zaneham/skyhawk/README.md

 Also, writing compilers is fun and someone left the MIL-STD on the internet where anyone could read it.

+## Why Skyhawk?

+Well the Royal New Zealand Airforce flew the A4k Skyhawk for years.
+In fact during its lifespan it received many coats of paint and most crucially F-16 avionics whos software was written in guess what, Jovial!

+So theres a non zero chance that I am not the only Jovial programmer in New Zealand so this is both a historical project, an exercise in compiler theory and a cry for help.

 ## LSP

 Just like how people pair their wine with even more wine, here's an LSP for the language: [Jovial-LSP](https://github.com/Zaneham/Jovial-LSP)